AdobeDocs/experience-manager-65.en/help/forms/using/prepare-send-interactive-communication.md

 Once you save the Interactive Communication as a draft, tap **[!UICONTROL Save Changes]** to save any further changes to the draft.

-### Retrieve the saved draft version {#retrieve-draft}
+### Retrieve the draft of an Interactive Communication {#retrieve-draft}

-After saving an Interactive Communication as a draft, you can retrieve it again to continue working on it.
+After saving an Interactive Communication as a draft, you can retrieve it to continue working on it.
 Retrieve the Interactive Communication using:

 `https://server:port/aem/forms/createcorrespondence.hmtl?draftid=[draftid]`